 While you’re creating your monthly budget, it’s important to factor in how much money you want to put toward debt.

-It might be tempting to just pay your minimum monthly payments, it will take you a lot longer to pay off that debt, and you’ll be spending a LOT of interest.
+While it might be tempting just to pay your minimum monthly payments, it will take you a lot longer to pay off that debt, and you’ll be spending a LOT of interest.

-One debt payoff strategy a lot of people use is called the “snowball method”.
-This means paying your minimum payments on all but your smalles debt, and you put as much money as you can on your smallest debt.
+One debt payoff strategy a lot of people use is called the “snowball method.”
+This means paying your minimum payments on all but your smallest debt and you put as much money as you can into your smallest debt.

 Once you’ve created your monthly budget, it’s important to track your spending to make sure you’re actually staying on track.
 Otherwise, the budget is useless!

 There are plenty of monthly budgeting apps you can connect to your bank account to track your spending.
 Many people use an app for this.
 For many years I just used a spreadsheet and tracked each transaction manually.
 This is definitely more work, and now I use an app to track my spending.